Tick-Talk/Protocol/DataTransmission.md

 * This type is used to send and receive messages from a particular room
   * Room messages are always *unencrypted*
 * When a message is sent from a client, the `timestamp` field is ignored by the server (as this is a server-generated field)
+* When sending a file, the `msg` field represents the file's caption
 * <details>
 	<summary>Format</summary>
 	<table>